Skip to content

 Rawfit: Women's sneakers configurator

-Client: Rawfit Year: 2023–2024 Services: Product Configurator, 3D Asset Pipeline, E-commerce Integration Duration: 8 weeks Tech: Three.js, Next.js, custom material pipeline
+Client: Rawfit Services: Product configurator, 3D asset pipeline, E-commerce integration Duration: 8 weeks Tech: Three.js, Next.js, custom material pipeline

 The problem

 Rawfit is a women's premium sneakers brand.
-Their product has two models and a deep range of color and material combinations.
-On a 2D catalogue, the depth doesn't read.
-Customers see four photos and assume there are four options, missing the actual twenty-plus configurations available.
+Two flagship silhouettes, a deep range of colorway and material combinations — easily twenty-plus configurations per model.
+On a flat 2D catalogue, that depth collapses.
+A customer sees four swatches and assumes there are four shoes.

 The request: a configurator for their two flagship models where customers can pick color, pick material, see the result live, and capture their configuration as an order inquiry.